 National Geological Screening for a GDF - Wales region

-Some of the subregion has been mined for coal resources to depths below 100m, mainly in the South Wales coalfield in the valleys north of Cardiff and Swansea, but also to a much lesser extent in Pembrokeshire.
+Some of the subregion has been mined to depths below 100m for metal resources such as copper, lead and zinc, such as north of Dolgellau and Anglesey.
 In these areas the mining is likely to have affected the way in which water moves through the rock.
 Also possible exploration in the future in these areas means that it is more likely that future generations may disturb a facility.

-Parts of this area, related to coal bed methane for parts of the coalfield and its southern margin and along the coastline between Newport and Chepstow, have Petroleum Exploration & Development Licences to allow gas companies to explore for oil and gas.
+Two areas in the inshore part of the subregion have Petroleum Exploration & Development Licences to allow companies to explore for oil and gas.
 This exploration is currently at an early stage and it is not known whether oil or gas in these licence areas will be exploited.
 RWM will continue to monitor how this exploration programme progresses.

 For further information, read the report below.